GabrielReynoldsWex/MediatrExercisev2/README.md

 Requires a local installation of SQL to run.
 To initialise the following, run the following commands through the package-manager console:

-1. Add-migration UserTableAdded
+1. Add-migration CustomerTableAdded
+2. Add-migration ItemTableAdded
+3. Add-migration PurchaseTableAdded

-2. update-database
+4. update-database

+The database is empty by default.
+Values can be added through Swagger.